Wubeizhongxinghua/BSSeqConsensusReads/README.md

 A tool for calling duplex consensus reads generated from BS-seq / EM-seq libraries with 2-side UMIs.

+## Input & Output Information

+The input bam file is the output of `fgbio GroupReadsByUmi` command under parameter `-s Paired`.

+The output bam file is like the output of `fgbio CallDuplexConsensusReads --min-reads=0 --consensus-call-overlapping-bases=true`, which is **not filtered**.

 ## Prerequisites

 - Python 3.6+